arminshzd/PCC-FECalc/README.md

 - `postprocess_settings`: Parameters for the post-processing and free energy calculations.
   - `discard_initial`: Initial duration of the PBMetaD simulation to discard for free energy calculations in ns.
 Defaults to 100 ns.
   - `n_folds`: Number of folds for block-analysis and uncertainty quantification.
 Defaults to 5.

+### Step 4: Free energy calculation

+This step does not require a separate settings file as the parameters are set by the settings file in step 3.
+The post-processing step calculates the 3D integral of the bound basin and the unbound region and reports $\Delta G$ of binding in kJ/mol and $K_d$ in $\mu M$.
+The report is created in `complex_output_dir/{PCC sequence}_{target name}/metadata.JSON`.

 ---